-Funding occurs every 8 hours at 00:00 UTC; 08:00 UTC and 16:00 UTC.
+On Binance Futures, Funding occurs every 8 hours at 00:00 UTC; 08:00 UTC and 16:00 UTC.
 Traders are only liable for funding payments in either direction if they have open positions at the pre-specified funding times.
 If traders do not have a position, they are not liable for any funding.
 If you close your position prior to the funding exchange then you will not pay or receive funding.

 Funding is calculated as:

 Binance uses a flat interest rate component, with the assumption that holding cash equivalent returns a higher interest than BTC equivalent.
-The difference is stipulated to be 0.03% per day by default (0.01% per funding interval), and may change depending on market conditions such as the Federal Funds Rate.
-Any changes to this rate will be announced in advance.
+The difference is stipulated to be 0.03% per day by default (0.01% per funding interval)* and may change depending on market conditions such as the Federal Funds Rate.

 There may exist a significant difference in price between the Perpetual Contract and the Mark Price.
 In such instances, a Premium Index will be used to enforce price convergence between the two markets.
 It is calculated separately for every instrument, and the formula is below:

-Binance calculates the Premium Index every second, and takes an Exponential Weighted Moving Average across all indices to the Funding Time.
+Binance calculates the Premium Index every second, and takes a Time-weighted average across all indices to the Funding Time.

 The Funding Rate formula itself is: